Denton, Texas: Arts and cultural life

 Denton is home to several annual artistic and cultural events that cater to residents and tourists.
 The annual North Texas State Fair and Rodeo began in 1928 and promotes Texas's cowboy culture.
 In addition to a rodeo, the event features several local country rock performances, pageants, and food contests.
 Hosted by the North Texas State Fairgrounds since 1948, the fair brings in over 150,000 people during its nine-day run.
+The annual Denton Black Film Festival has film screenings & art exhibitions, along with music, poetry and comedy performances.

 The Denton Municipal Airport has hosted the annual Denton Airshow since 1998.
 The event includes aerial demonstrations and airplane exhibits; it attracted over 10,000 attendees in 2012.
 Other events in the city include an annual Redbud Festival, the Fiesta on the Square, the Thin Line Fest, and the Day of the Dead Festival.
 Denton houses the largest community garden in the nation, Shiloh Field Community Garden, which covers 14.5 acres.

 Music

 Denton's independent music scene has emerged alongside its academic music establishments, including the University of North Texas College of Music.
 The city's live music venues are largely supported by Denton's college-town atmosphere, although show attendance is bolstered by area residents.
 Since 1976 the Denton Community Band and Jazz Ensemble has provided performance opportunities at local concerts and holiday festivals for the many talented amateur musicians incubated in Denton's rich environment of music education.
 The Dallas Observer features a column on Denton's music scene.
 In 2007 and 2008, Denton's music scene received feature attention from The Guardian, Pop Matters, and The New York Times.
 Paste Magazine named Denton's music scene the best in the nation in 2008.
 In 2014, the Huffington Post listed Denton as Texas's top emerging cultural hot spot, calling Denton "practically an indie band factory at this point".

 The city-sponsored Denton Arts and Jazz Festival attracts over 200,000 people each year for live music, food, crafts, and recreation at Civic Center Park.
 With hopes to create a live music event like South by Southwest, Denton held the first North by 35 Music Festival, later renamed 35 Denton, in March 2009.
 The festival ceased in 2017 after running annually for several years.
 The city has also hosted the annual film and music festival Thin Line Fest annually since 2007.
 It is Texas's longest-running documentary film festival and attracts thousands of tourists over a few days each year.